Skip to main content

 Argo CD Sync

 This section demonstrates how to replace existing build, review, deploy, and clean pipelines with custom pipelines in KubeRocketCI.
-Two cases are covered: replacing build and review pipelines for a created component, and replacing deploy and clean pipelines for an existing deployment flow.
+Two cases are covered: replacing build and review pipelines for a created component, and replacing deploy and clean pipelines for an existing deployment.

 1. To replace existing review or build pipelines for a component with custom pipelines, follow these steps:

 1. Open the KubeRocketCI portal.
-Navigate to the Components tab and select the component for which you want to replace the build or review pipeline:
+Navigate to the Projects tab and select the component for which you want to replace the build or review pipeline:

 Component